Blueprint Medtech Incubator Hub Cycle 5 Funding Solicitation

 CINTA and NTH are seeking proposals leading to commercialization of groundbreaking preventative, therapeutic, and/or diagnostic medical devices.
 At a minimum, projects should have already clearly demonstrated proof-of-concept.
 The technologies proposed must have a pathway to a prototype ready for first-in-human testing within 4 years and have a viable pathway to commercial development.
 Projects that are nearly ready for first-in-human testing may be redirected to the companion NIH Blueprint MedTech: Translator FOAs or invited to the Seedling program to address specific weaknesses.

 Applications must focus on an intended use involving the nervous system or addressing consequences of such a disease or injury in an area of interest of the Participating Institutes/Centers.
-Since applications outside the mission of these participating Institutes/Centers will not receive funding, applicants are encouraged to review the website.
+Since applications outside the mission of these participating Institutes/Centers will not be invited to submit full proposals, applicants are encouraged to review the website.
 For questions about mission fit, contact the points of contact listed on the NIH Blueprint MedTech website prior to submitting a pre-proposal and indicate which specific disease is targeted by your product.
 All other questions should be submitted to info@blueprintneurotech.org.

 Applicants must have collaborative teams incorporating product development and clinical expertise.
 Input from these collaborators must be clearly reflected throughout the applications and proposed scope of work.
 CINTA and NTH can assist in connecting potential applicants with potential collaborators if requested.
 Applicants from teams without clinical expertise are strongly encouraged to find clinical partners prior to submitting a pre-proposal.